 This season’s latest color craze: hair tint.

-We all know about classic hair dying techniques like highlights and balayage, but now there’s a new coloring trend that just about everyone seems to be getting on board with: hair tinting.
+Thanks to Instagram, we all know about classic hair dying techniques like highlights and balayage, but now there’s a new coloring trend that just about everyone seems to be getting on board with: hair tinting.
 This hair coloring style leaves a subtle “tint” of your favorite colors to your hair, and we’re crushing hard on this trend.
 It’s the latest It-Girl style, and it’s the latest obsession of all our favorite celebrities and starlets.
 If you want to learn more about hair tinting and how to make your hair tint last, then keep scrolling:

 What is a hair tint?

 Hair tint and hair dye are basically two completely different things.
 While hair dye is meant to be more permanent, hair tint is considered semi-permanent.
 Hair tint differs from hair dye because the tinting process adds an extra layer of color to your strands.
 Basically, you’re just adding an extra layer of pigment to the color that’s already on your hair.
 This process should result in a subtle, transparent hue.
 It adds a colorful detail to your base hair color.
 Tinting your hair can also result in a more sheen-filled appearance.

 Since this process is semi-permanent, it tends to fade faster than your average hair dye.
 It’s expected to last about four weeks, but can fade even earlier if not properly cared for.
 Take a look at these tips for ensuring that your hair tint lasts as long as possible before heading back to the salon chair.